gardener/gardener/docs/development/logging.md

 You can read more about the motivation behind structured logging in [logr's background and FAQ](https://github.com/go-logr/logr#background) (also see [this blog post by Dave Cheney](http://dave.cheney.net/2015/11/05/lets-talk-about-logging)).
 Also, make sure to check out controller-runtime's [logging guideline](https://github.com/kubernetes-sigs/controller-runtime/blob/v0.11.0/TMP-LOGGING.md) with specifics for projects using the library.
 The following sections will focus on the most important takeaways from those guidelines and give general instructions on how to apply them to Gardener and its controller-runtime components.

-Note: some parts in this guideline differ slightly from controller-runtime's document.
+> Note: Some parts in this guideline differ slightly from controller-runtime's document.

 ### TL;DR of Structured Logging

-❌ stop using `printf`-style logging:
+❌ Stop using `printf`-style logging:
 ```go
 var logger *logrus.Logger
 logger.Infof("Scaling deployment %s/%s to %d replicas", deployment.Namespace, deployment.Name, replicaCount)
 ```

-✅ instead, write static log messages and enrich them with additional structured information in form of key-value pairs:
+✅ Instead, write static log messages and enrich them with additional structured information in form of key-value pairs:

 ```go
 var logger logr.Logger